Federated Learning in Chemical Engineering: A Tutorial on a Framework for Privacy-Preserving Collaboration Across Distributed Data Sources: Results Summary

 \section{Results Summary}

 We summarize the performance of the different examples in this manuscript in Table~\ref{tab:experiment-results}.
 The table presents the training and test accuracies, training and test losses, and execution times for centralized and federated experiments conducted on the PILL, DNA, MRI, and HIV datasets.
-It includes results from 25 epochs of centralized training for one round and 10 epochs of federated training over 20 rounds with 10 clients present for each round for a comparative analysis of model performance across different configurations.
+It includes results from 200 epochs of centralized training for one round and 10 epochs of federated training over 20 rounds with 10 clients present for each round for a comparative analysis of model performance across different configurations.
 The table results highlight the differences in model performance between centralized and federated learning configurations across the PILL, DNA, MRI, and HIV datasets.
-Overall, federated models demonstrated comparable or slightly better generalization capabilities for the PILL and DNA datasets, with improved test accuracies and lower test losses, indicating that federated learning effectively maintains performance even in distributed scenarios.
+Overall, federated models demonstrated comparable generalization capabilities for the PILL and DNA datasets, with improved test accuracies and lower test losses, indicating that federated learning effectively maintains performance even in distributed scenarios.
 However, the addition of MRI data in the multimodal DNA+MRI case led to a noticeable drop in test accuracy, suggesting that handling heterogeneous data modalities remains a challenge.
-Furthermore, federated training incurred significantly higher computational costs in terms of training time across all datasets, underscoring the trade-off between improved privacy and increased computational complexity.
-These findings suggest that while federated learning holds promise for chemical engineering applications where data sharing and privacy are critical, further optimization is needed to balance performance and computational efficiency, especially when dealing with multimodal data sources.
+Furthermore, federated training incurred comparable computational costs in terms of training time across all datasets, and it was even faster for some datasets, showing that it is possible to improve privacy without sacrificing computational complexity.
+Nevertheless, these findings suggest that while federated learning holds promise for chemical engineering applications where data sharing and privacy are critical, further optimization is needed to better improve performance and computational efficiency, especially when dealing with multimodal data sources.
 All the implementations that led to the results presented in this manuscript are openly available in the repository \href{https://github.com/elucidator8918/Fed-ML-Chem}{https://github.com/elucidator8918/Fed-ML-Chem}.